German Shepherd: Description

-Shepherds are longer than they are tall, with an ideal proportion of 10 to 8 1/2.
+German Shepherds are longer than they are tall, with an ideal proportion of 10 to 8 1/2.
 The AKC official breed standard does not set a standard weight range.
 They have a domed forehead, a long square-cut muzzle with strong jaws and a black nose.
 The eyes are medium-sized and brown.
 The ears are large and stand erect, open at the front and parallel, but they often are pulled back during movement.
 A German Shepherd has a long neck, which is raised when excited and lowered when moving at a fast pace as well as stalking.
 The tail is bushy and reaches to the hock.

 German Shepherds have a double coat which is close and dense with a thick undercoat.
 The coat is accepted in two variants: medium and long.
 The gene for long hair is recessive, and therefore the long-haired variety is rarer.
-Treatment of the long-haired variation differs across standards; it is accepted but does not compete against standard-coated dogs under the German and UK Kennel Clubs while it can compete with standard-coated dogs, but is considered a fault, in the American Kennel Club.
+Treatment of the long-haired variation differs across standards; it is accepted but does not compete against standard-coated dogs under the German and UK Kennel Clubs while it can compete with standard-coated dogs, but is considered a fault in the American Kennel Club.
 The FCI accepted the long-haired type in 2010, listing it as the variety b, while the short-haired type is listed as the variety a.

 Most commonly, German Shepherds are either tan/black or red/black.
-Most colour varieties have black masks and black body markings which can range from a classic "saddle" to an overall "blanket".
+Most colour varieties have black masks and black body markings which can range from a classic "saddle" to an overall "blanket."
 Rarer colour variations include sable, pure-black, pure-white, liver, silver, blue, and panda varieties.
 The all-black and sable varieties are acceptable according to most standards; however, the blue and liver are considered to be serious faults and the all-white is grounds for instant disqualification from showing in conformation at All Breed and Specialty Shows.